Collecting as a Talent - The Wonders within The Sylvio Perlstein Collection

 The exhibition at Hauser & Wirth provide a unique insight into this treasure, but also into the traits that define an outstanding collector – a highly independent, deeply curious personality, unafraid of art that challenges familiar norms.

 Remarkably diverse, the Collection traces the course of twentieth-century art, from Dada and Surrealism to Abstraction, Land Art, Conceptual Art, Minimal Art, Pop Art, Op Art, Arte Povera, Nouveau Réalisme, and Contemporary Art.

 Exhibition curator David Rosenberg describes the Perlstein Collection as “a world in itself that has developed from its owner’s defining impulse to surround himself with art that unsettles, intrigues, or disturbs him.”

-Among highlights of the Collection is a remarkable “collection within the collection” of twentieth-century photography.
+Among its highlights is a remarkable “collection within the collection” of twentieth-century photography.
 The exhibition will present over 150 works by pioneers of the medium as Eugène Atget, Brassaï, Claude Cahun, André Kertész, Germaine Krull, and László Moholy-Nagy, as well as revered figures like Diane Arbus, Henri Cartier-Bresson, Robert Doisneau, Walker Evans, Dora Maar, and Man Ray, who remained his dear friend until the artist’s death in 1976.

-Spanning his entire career, works on view include his Rayographs Untitled from 1923 and La Colifichet from 1923, as well as his startling portraits of early twentieth-century French luminaries such as Antonin Artaud from 1929 and Marcel Duchamp, La Tonsure from 1919.
+Spanning his entire career, works on display include his Rayographs Untitled from 1923 and La Colifichet from 1923, as well as his startling portraits of early twentieth-century French luminaries such as Antonin Artaud from 1929 and Marcel Duchamp, La Tonsure from 1919.